 The best dividend payers have the financial fortitude to fund growth and respond to whatever the economy and competitors throw at them.
 The interest coverage ratio indicates whether a company is having trouble meeting its interest payments -- any ratio less than 5 is a warning sign.
 Meanwhile, the debt-to-equity ratio is a good measure of a company's total debt burden.

-Microsoft has a debt-to-equity ratio of 22% and interest coverage of 80 times.
+Microsoft has a debt-to-equity ratio of 20%.
+Its interest coverage rate is 75 times.

 A large dividend is nice; a large growing dividend is even better.
 To support a growing dividend, we also want to see earnings growth.